 INSTALLED: - This indicates whether the device is assigned on the system or not.
 Unassigned devices can be programmed into the panel memory for future on site assignation.
 To assign a device allocate it to a zone and / or a group.

 DEVICE TYPE: - Double click and select device from list provided.

-ANCILLIARY BASE UNIT: - Double click to select base unit fitted and to specify operation,
+BASE TYPE:- Double click to select base unit fitted, sounder or relay.
+Default is set to remote LED output for detectors.